rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  Thank you, Sabrina.
 *  Late Sunday night, the four men suspected of carrying out the concert hall attack were
 *  arraigned in a court in Moscow and charged with committing an act of terrorism.
-*  All four are from Tajikistan but worked as migrant laborers in Russia.
+*  All four are from Tajikistan, but worked as migrant laborers in Russia.
 *  They range in age from 19 to 32 and face a maximum sentence of life in prison.
 *  Also on Sunday, Russian authorities said that 137 bodies had been recovered from the charred
 *  remains of the concert hall, including those of three children.
 *  We'll be right back.
 *  Here's what else you need to know today.
-*  In January, I underwent major abdominal surgery in London and at the time, it was thought
+*  In January, I underwent major abdominal surgery in London, and at the time, it was thought
 *  that my condition was non-cancerous.
 *  The surgery was successful.
 *  However, tests after the operation found cancer had been present.
 *  In a video message on Friday, Catherine, Princess of Wales, disclosed that she'd been diagnosed
 *  and has begun chemotherapy, ending weeks of fevered speculation about her absence from
 *  British public life.
-*  This of course came as a huge shock and William and I have been doing everything we can to
+*  This of course came as a huge shock.
-*  process and manage this privately.
+*  And Willem and I have been doing everything we can to process and manage this privately.
-*  In her message, Middleton did not say what kind of cancer she had or how far it had progressed
+*  In her message, Middleton did not say what kind of cancer she had or how far it had progressed,
 *  but emphasized that the diagnosis has required meaningful time to process.
 *  It has taken me time to recover from major surgery in order to start my treatment.
 *  But most importantly, it has taken us time to explain everything to George, Charlotte
 *  and Louis in a way that's appropriate for them and to reassure them that I'm going to be okay.
 *  Today's episode was produced by Will Reed and Rachelle Banja.
-*  It was edited by Patricia Willings, contains original music by Dan Powell and Marian Lozano
+*  It was edited by Patricia Willings, contains original music by Dan Powell and Marian Lozano,
-*  and translations by Milana Mazaeva and was engineered by Alyssa Moxley.
+*  and translations by Milana Mazaeva, and was engineered by Alyssa Moxley.
 *  Special thanks to Eric Schmidt and Valerie Hopkins.
-*  Our theme music is by Jim Brunberg and Ben Landsvier of Wonderly.
+*  Our theme music is by Jim Brunberg and Ben Landsberg of Wonderly.
 *  That's it for the daily.
 *  I'm Sabrina Tavernisi.
 *  See you tomorrow.